bakerrrrr/bakerrrrr/README.md

-Hello I'm @bakerrrrr, student at Byjusfutureschool!
+Hello I'm @bakerrrrr, an ex-student of Byjusfutureschool.